The Media Barely Covered One of the Worst Storms to Hit U.S. Soil

 Read: A year after Maria, Puerto Rico finally knows how many people died

 Race and class, too, may play a role in the Marianas’ relative invisibility in political and media arenas.
-People in the CNMI are predominantly Chamorro, Filipino, Chinese, Korean, Carolinian, Bangladeshi, and other ethnic groups who are often marginalized in the U.S. As of 2015, 51 percent of people in the CNMI were living below the poverty line, a figure that’s only exacerbated by traumas like Yutu.
-Keith Camacho, an associate professor of Asian American studies at UCLA, sees parallels between the CNMI and other impoverished groups across the U.S. “The way the United States treats the territories in the Caribbean and in the Pacific Islands is very much akin to how the U.S. government treats poor and working communities in Detroit, in the heartland, in the rank-and-file of white workers in the South, in poor communities in Los Angeles, in disenfranchised communities in Philadelphia,” he said.
+People in the CNMI are predominantly Chamorro, Filipino, Chinese, Korean, Carolinian, Bangladeshi, and members of other ethnic groups that are often marginalized in the U.S. As of 2015, 51 percent of people in the CNMI were living below the poverty line, a figure that’s only exacerbated by traumas like Yutu.
+Keith Camacho, an associate professor of Asian American studies at UCLA, sees parallels between the CNMI and other impoverished groups across the U.S. “The way the United States treats the territories in the Caribbean and in the Pacific Islands is very much akin to how the U.S. government treats poor and working communities in Detroit, in the heartland, in the rank and file of white workers in the South, in poor communities in Los Angeles, in disenfranchised communities in Philadelphia,” he said.

 People in Saipan and Tinian painted a vivid picture of the on-the-ground crisis.
 But nearly everyone was careful to also highlight the local culture of resilience.
 Marianas Young Professionals has mobilized an army of volunteers to deliver thousands of hot meals, distribute water door-to-door, house several families, and take care of people’s emotional and psychological needs.
 “People are moving all over the island seeking shelter,” Van Gils said.
 “That means their communities and strength networks have been displaced as well.
 They used to go ask their neighbor for a can of Spam and a cup of rice.
 Those neighbors are gone now, so who do they ask?”
 He said many of those leading relief efforts are young people who currently can’t go to work or school.
 By getting to run such a large-scale project, Van Gils said, they’re gaining valuable professional experience while also bolstering local institutional knowledge of typhoon relief.

-While mainstream U.S. media has all but forgotten Yutu, local journalism has been robust: The Saipan Tribune—as well as the Pacific Daily News, Pacific News Center, Marianas Variety, and KUAM—has been covering the typhoon and its aftermath relentlessly.
+While mainstream U.S. media have all but forgotten Yutu, local journalism has been robust: The Saipan Tribune—as well as the Pacific Daily News, Pacific News Center, Marianas Variety, and KUAM—has been covering the typhoon and its aftermath relentlessly.
 Mark Rabago, the associate editor of The Saipan Tribune, said that when Yutu arrived, he and his colleagues communicated using Facebook Messenger and posted updates about the storm to the Tribune website until the power went out early the next morning.
 Once the weather cleared, their work continued.
 “As reporters and editors, you’re supposed to be even-keeled when observing events,” Rabago said in an email.
 “But seeing former haunts and houses of friends turned into what looked like a war zone was overwhelming.”
-He said the Tribune went just two days without a physical paper because the entire island had no power.
-Other local photographers, like Leni Leon, have been documenting the experiences of people putting their lives back together.
+He said the Tribune went two days without a physical paper because the entire island had no power.
+Other local photographers, such as Leni Leon, have been documenting the experiences of people putting their lives back together.

 Those from the Marianas living in the continental U.S. have long relied on workaround means of organizing and spreading information, with much of their approach built on indigenous cultural values.
 Roz Guerrero, a Chamorro from Saipan who lives in Vancouver, Washington, described this system as a “phone tree.”
 She and others throughout the mainland diaspora “activated” this tree as soon they learned of Yutu, spurring relief drives across the country.
 In the days since Yutu, Guerrero has been literally living according to “Saipan time,” which is 18 hours ahead of her time zone in the Pacific Northwest.
-While she was infuriated with the lack of media coverage, her resentment was overshadowed by the “outpouring” of support from the local Pacific Islander community.
-“The one term I could use is [the Chamorro word] Inafa’maolek, and that means ‘to come together, to be together, to support each other,” she said.
+Although she was infuriated by the lack of media coverage, her resentment was overshadowed by the “outpouring” of support from the local Pacific Islander community.
+“The one term I could use is [the Chamorro word] Inafa’maolek, and that means ‘to come together, to be together, to support each other,’” she said.
 “It doesn’t matter how far or how near we are.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.